ARM-software/AVH/DoxyGen/simulation/src/using.md

 # Execution {#Execution}

-Simulation models can be executed in Linux environment by using their model names, for example `VHT_Corestone_SSE-300_Ethos-U55`, and on Windows platform the models are provided as executables files, for example `VHT_Corestone_SSE-300_Ethos-U55.exe`.
+FVP models can be executed in Linux environment by using their model names, for example `VHT_Corestone_SSE-300_Ethos-U55`, and on Windows platform the models are provided as executables files, for example `VHT_Corestone_SSE-300_Ethos-U55.exe`.
 See \ref Example.

 # Command Line Options {#Options}